Courts and tribunals

 Provides information about the courts and the Australian legal system.
 Includes links to state and territory Supreme Courts.

-An independent body that reviews a broad range of administrative decisions made by Australian Government ministers and officials, authorities and other tribunals.
+Conducts independent merits review of a broad range of administrative decisions made by Australian Government ministers and officials, authorities and other tribunals.

 Administrative Appeals Tribunal